amueller69/Law-School-Notes/Bar-Review/Evidence.md

   * Might be limited; admissible for one purpose and not another; in such cases, court typically issues "limiting instructions" to jury
 * **Circumstantial** - Type of evidence that tends to indirectly prove a factual proposition through inference from collateral facts; can be contrasted with direct evidence (e.g., surveillance camera footage of the crime)
 * **Competency** - applies to witness testimony; refers to one's ability/qualification to testify as a witness.
 Note: this competency is not the same as credibility; the former, decided by judge (rather than fact finder), determines whether individual is allowed to testify in the first place, whereas credibility is ultimately a matter decided by jury
+  * Can also be used in a broader sense to refer to the appropriateness of evidence, including its relevance and whether privilege or some other basis for exclusion applies
 * **Completeness** - rule of completeness allows party to request that, if one piece of evidence is admitted and introduced, any other part/piece of evidence be introduced at the same time if needed to be fairly considered
 * **Materiality** - offered for the purpose of directly proving a specific fact/matter at issue (e.g., a fact proving/disproving a necessary element of the claim/offense)
   * Conversely, evidence offered for any other purpose (evidence which does not stand to have a probative effect on the facts at issue) is said to be immaterial
   * The term is less common in modern law of evidence, but still utilized in some jurisdictions
+* **Preliminary Questions** - those related to the competence of evidence, including the admissibility of evidence, witness qualifications, whether privilege exists or hearsay exception applies
+  * In ruling on preliminary questions of fact, court is not bound by FRE except when related to privileges; can consider things that would otherwise be inadmissible, hearsay, etc.
+  * Hearings may be required to take place outside presence of jury if preliminary question involves admissibility of confessions, defendant in criminal case requests it, and "justice so requires" (gives judge discretion)
 * **Probativeness or Probative Value** - the extent to which a piece of evidence makes the disputed fact more or less probable or true
-* **Relevancy** -  having any tendency to make the facts at issue more or less probably than if this evidence were excluded entirely (i.e., having probative effect)
+* **Relevance** -  having any tendency to make the facts at issue more or less probably than if this evidence were excluded entirely (i.e., having probative effect)
   * Relevance is a necessary condition for evidence to be admissible; must meet minimum threshold of relevance to be admissible
   * This threshold is not strict: the extent to which evidence tends to affect probabilities does not need to be significant, it just needs to affect it all
 * **Sufficiency** - has to deal with meeting burden of production and establishing prima facie case; evidence is "sufficient" when there is enough of it has been produced to move forward to be considered by fact-finder.